aodhanlutetiae/aodhanlutetiae.github.io/_posts/2020-04-6-ireland-covid19-dropping.md

 ---
-title: 'Irish Coronavirus figures.
-And Westmeath'
+title: 'Irish Coronavirus figures'
 date: 2020-04-06
 permalink: /posts/2012/08/blog-post-1/
 tags:
   - Coronavirus
+  - Data
   - Ireland
-  - Data
 ---

 Figures from the European Centre for Disease Control and Prevention show a drop in cases, and in deaths as of the morning of Sunday April 5.
 In the past, this has simply been a temporary blip in an otherwise uninterrupted upwards trajectory.